XealRedan/MLTA/README.md

 ## Compilation

 The project is made in Java 8.
-It can be built with Maven using the command:
+It can be built easily with Maven using the command:

 ```
-mvn package
+mvn jfx:native
 ```

 ## Results